aliza-h/tic-tac-toe-collab/README.md

 **Bonuses:**
 * Grid shouldn't be playable after game ends.
 Have a reset button.
 Losing symbol goes first.
-* Make the game responsive (i.e., let it play on smaler screens)
+* Make the game responsive (i.e., let it play on smaller screens)